Passenger Network Ridership Model Through a BRT System, the case of TransMilenio in Bogot\'a: Contributions

 \section{Contributions}

-Authors list ran on alphabetic order.
 A.A., J.G., and G.V. worked on the conceptual structure of the model.
 J.G. wrote the network model for TM.
 A.A. and G.V. wrote the computer code for the users.
 G.V. and J.G. cleaned the data, and wrote the article.
 G.V. ran the simulations and post-processed the data.